Computation of CSRS and FERS Benefits

 Since the offset is determined by taking the lesser amount of the two computations, the reduction in this case would be based on the first computation method—or $50.

-If the individual has Social Security coverage in the private sector, the amount of reduction in the CSRS benefit will generally be less than the Social Security benefit to which the individual will be entitled.
-Thus, there typically is no net loss of benefits to the individual from applying the offset; in certain cases the result actually is a slightly higher benefit.
+If the individual has Social Security coverage outside of federal employment, the amount of reduction in the CSRS benefit will generally be less than the Social Security benefit to which the individual will be entitled.
+Thus, there typically is no net loss of benefits to the individual and in certain cases the result actually is a slight gain.

-CSRS Offset employees who retire before age 62 and are eligible for Social Security benefits should apply for Social Security at age 62, rather than waiting as is allowed in that system (see Computation of Social Security Benefits in Section 9 of this chapter), because the offset begins at age 62 regardless of whether they are drawing Social Security benefits.
+CSRS Offset employees who retire before age 62 with eligibility for Social Security benefits starting at age 62 should begin drawing Social Security at that age, rather than waiting as is allowed in that system (see Computation of Social Security Benefits in Section 9 of this chapter), because the offset begins at age 62 regardless of whether they are drawing Social Security benefits.
 By not taking Social Security benefits, they would be suffering the reduction without receiving the Social Security benefits being offset.
 If they retire after age 62, the offset reduction begins immediately on retirement, so such employees similarly should begin collecting Social Security immediately on retirement.

-- Compute the actual time worked, and the number of full-time hours that could have been worked, for all periods of creditable civilian and military service.
+1. Compute the actual time worked, and the number of full-time hours that could have been worked, for all periods of creditable service.
 This includes time worked in excess of the scheduled part-time tour of duty, not to exceed full-time credit, as well as periods of creditable time in a non-pay status.
 (The actual time worked during non-pay status is based on the tour of duty in effect immediately before entry into the non-pay status.)

-- Compute the high-3 average pay for the basic annuity, using only the full-time rates of basic pay for the position—that is, the rates the employee would have been paid if the service had been full time.
+3. Compute the high-3 average pay for the basic annuity, using the rates the employee would have been paid if the service had been full time.
+(Note: For FERS disability retirement based on either 60 percent or 40 percent of the retiree’s high-3, that high-3 is computed using the actual rate paid.)

-- Compute the unreduced basic annuity using the FERS and/or CSRS formula.
+4. Compute the unreduced basic annuity using the FERS and/or CSRS formula, as appropriate to the employee.

 Non-Foreign Area Service

-Individuals employed in certain non-foreign areas outside of the contiguous 48 states (Alaska, Hawaii, Puerto Rico, and U.S. territories or possessions) traditionally were eligible for a non-foreign area cost-of-living allowance (see Chapter 1, Section 4).
+Until 2010, individuals employed in certain non-foreign areas outside of the contiguous 48 states (Alaska, Hawaii, Puerto Rico, and U.S. territories or possessions) were eligible for a non-foreign area cost-of-living allowance (see Chapter 1, Section 4).
 While such non-foreign COLA payments were not subject to income tax, they also were not creditable as basic pay for retirement purposes.

 Public Law 111-84 of 2009 started a conversion from non-foreign COLAs to locality pay over a three-year period beginning in calendar year 2010.
 Individuals who separated from service between January 3, 2010 and December 31, 2012 could elect to have the non-foreign COLA allowances received during that period count toward retirement credit, to the extent that the COLA plus any locality pay received did not equal more than the “rest of the U.S.” locality pay rate.
 They had to pay retirement deductions on the portion of the COLA credited as basic pay, and the employing agency had to pay employer contributions on the basic pay portion of the COLA.